Romance Studies Ph.D. (Ithaca)

 Program Description

-The Field of Romance Studies includes faculty members from the Departments of Romance Studies, Comparative Literature, English, History, Linguistics, and Modern Languages, and from the Africana Studies and Research Center.
-It offers interdisciplinary programs in Romance languages, and literatures.
+The Field of Romance Studies includes faculty members from the Departments of Romance Studies, Comparative Literature, English, History, Anthropology, Near Eastern Studies, and from the Africana Studies and Research Center.
+It offers interdisciplinary programs in Romance languages and literatures.

-Students in Romance Studies select a major in an area of literature (French, Italian, or Spanish literature) and choose a minor in one or two other areas from any field.
+Students in Romance Studies select a track in one of the literary and cultural traditions the faculty specialize in (French, Italian, or Hispanic literatures and cultures ) and choose a minor in one or two other areas from any field.

-French, Hispanic, or Italian literature.
-The field offers a full complement of courses in French, Hispanic,or Italian literatures.
-It seeks to incorporate current, speculative, theoretical views of literature, often reflected in the review Diacritics, which since 1971 has been edited and published by faculty members and students in the Field of Romance Studies.
+French, Hispanic, or Italian literatures and cultures.
+The field offers a full complement of courses in French, Hispanic, and Italian literatures.
+It seeks to incorporate current, speculative, and theoretical views of literature alongside historical and linguistic training.

-Students choose one national literature as their major concentration.
+Students choose one literature and culture track as their main field of study and research.
 They are expected to acquire a working knowledge of the general history of that literature, to become conversant with the social and intellectual history, and to speak and write their major language fluently.
-They are trained in bibliographical, linguistic, and analytical skills basic to teaching and research in the interpretation of literature.
+They are trained in bibliographical, linguistic, and analytical skills that will allow them to teach, conduct research, and interpret in the largest sense of the word the literature and cultural context of their choice.

-Students are encouraged to study foreign languages other than the language of the major concentration, but such study is not required unless special linguistic competence is necessary for the student's research.
-Such need is determined by the student's Special Committee.
+Students are encouraged to study foreign languages other than the language of the track they have chosen to focus on, but such study is not required unless special linguistic competence is necessary for the student’s research.
+Such need is determined by the student’s Special Committee.

-Students with a major in French, Hispanic, or Italian literature usually teach at least one year of literature and one year of language as part of their professional training; numerous teaching assistantships are available.
-A summer course in language teaching allows beginning assistants to observe and participate in classroom teaching and to attend lectures and discussion on theory and practice.
-An orientation program on the teaching of literature is held shortly before the semester begins.
+Students focusing in French, Hispanic, or Italian literatures and cultures usually teach at least one year of literature/culture and one year of language as part of their professional training; numerous teaching assistantships are available; teaching a Freshman Writing Seminar for the Knight Institute is also a possibility.
+A methodology course in language teaching, to be taken the spring semester before they begin teaching, allows beginning teaching assistants to observe and participate in classroom teaching and to attend lectures and discussion on theory and practice of teaching.

 Research and study opportunities:

-Students are encouraged to spend a term or year abroad to improve their language skills or advance their research.
-Opportunities include assistantships and study opportunities at various universities abroad.
-Small subsidies are provided for some students to study abroad.
+Students are encouraged to spend a term or year abroad to improve their language skills and/or to advance their research.
+Opportunities include assistantships and study opportunities at various universities abroad, and numerous archives both national and international.
+Funds are available for students to engage in research, language study, and conference participation, both through the Department of Romance Studies and the Graduate School.

-Cornell's excellent research library has renowned collections of books pertaining to Dante, Petrarch, and the French Revolution.
-The field also benefits from the interdisciplinary Medieval Studies Program, the Renaissance colloquium, the Society for the Humanities, the Women's Studies Program, and the Andrew D. White Professor-at-Large program.
-Cornell also has national resource centers in Latin American studies and in Western Societies.
+Cornell's excellent research library has renowned collections of books, with some special collections of interest to students in the field, such as those pertaining to Dante, the French Revolution, the Witchcraft Collection, or digital archives of Latin American journals.
+The field also benefits from the interdisciplinary Medieval Studies Program, the Latin American and Caribbean Studies Program, the Society for the Humanities, the Feminism and Gender Studies Program, and the Andrew D. White Professor-at-Large program.

 Contact Information